uri-tech/nimble-opti-adapter/README.md

 ## 📊 Metrics

-NimbleOpticAdapter exposes the following Prometheus metrics:
+nimble-opti-adapter exposes the following Prometheus metrics:

-- `nimbleopticadapter_certificate_renewals_total`: Total number of certificate renewals
+- `nimble-opti-adapter_certificate_renewals_total`: Total number of certificate renewals
-- `nimbleopticadapter_annotation_updates_duration_seconds`: Duration (in seconds) of annotation updates during each renewal
+- `nimble-opti-adapter_annotation_updates_duration_seconds`: Duration (in seconds) of annotation updates during each renewal

 ## 🤝 Contributing

-We welcome contributions to the NimbleOpticAdapter project!
+We welcome contributions to the nimble-opti-adapter project!
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on how to contribute.

 ## 📜 License

-NimbleOpticAdapter is licensed under the [Apache License, Version 2.0](LICENSE).
+nimble-opti-adapter is licensed under the [Apache License, Version 2.0](LICENSE).

 ## 📞 Support

-For any questions, bug reports, or feature requests, please open an issue on our [GitHub repository](https://github.com/uri-tech/NimbleOpticAdapter/issues).
+For any questions, bug reports, or feature requests, please open an issue on our [GitHub repository](https://github.com/uri-tech/nimble-opti-adapter/issues).

 <!-- ## Attribution